realA10001986/Time-Circuits-Display/README.md

 - If you chose "SW", you can now select the desired level by pressing ENTER repeatedly.
 There are 16 levels available.
 - Hold ENTER to save and quit the menu

-#### How to set up the alarm:

-- Hold ENTER to invoke main menu
-- Press ENTER repeatedly until "ALA-RM" is shown
-- Hold ENTER
-- Press ENTER to toggle the alarm on and off, hold ENTER to proceed
-- Then enter the hour and minutes.
-This works as described above.
-- The menu is left automatically after entering the minute.
-"SAVING" is displayed briefly.

-Under normal operation (ie outside of the menu), holding "1" enables the alarm, holding "2" disables it.
-When the alarm is set and enabled, the dot in the present time's minute field is lit.

-Note that the alarm is recurring, ie it rings every day at the programmed time, unless disabled.
-Also note, as mentioned, that the alarm is by default relative to your actual *present time*, not the time displayed (eg after a time travel).
-It can, however, be configured to be based on the time displayed, in the Config Portal.

 #### How to select the Time-rotation Interval:

 - Hold ENTER to invoke main menu